nopnop2002/Raspberry-ili9325/README.md

 \*When a regulator is NOT mounted on the back, it's operated 3.3V.

 __NOTE__
-My R61509V has a regulator.
+My R61509V has a regulator on the back.
 Normally, a TFT with a regulator works at 5V, but my R61509V doesn't work unless I supply both 5V and 3.3V.

 __NOTE__